Thiago099/graph-coloring-animator/README.md

 https://github.com/Thiago099/graph-coloring-animator

-if you want to save the graph as a video you need to use a broser that supports the codec "video/webm;codecs=opus,vp8" it is recomended you use microsoft edge
+If you want to save the graph as a video you need to use a browser that supports the codec "video/webm;codecs=opus, vp8" it is recommended you use Microsoft edge